oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 	* `lag_time_in_seconds` - The amount of time, in seconds, that the data of the standby database lags the data of the primary database.
 Can be used to determine the potential data loss in the event of a failover.
 	* `lifecycle_details` - Additional information about the current lifecycle state.
 	* `state` - The current state of the Autonomous Database.
+	* `time_data_guard_role_changed` - The date and time the Autonomous Data Guard role was switched for the standby Autonomous Database.
 * `standby_whitelisted_ips` - The client IP access control list (ACL).
 This feature is available for autonomous databases on [shared Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html) and on Exadata Cloud@Customer.
 Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.

 	For shared Exadata infrastructure, this is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet or VCN OCID.
 Use a semicolon (;) as a deliminator between the VCN-specific subnets or IPs.
 Example: `["1.1.1.1","1.1.1.0/24","ocid1.vcn.oc1.sea.<unique_id>","ocid1.vcn.oc1.sea.<unique_id1>;1.1.1.1","ocid1.vcn.oc1.sea.<unique_id2>;1.1.0.0/16"]` For Exadata Cloud@Customer, this is an array of IP addresses or CIDR (Classless Inter-Domain Routing) notations.
 Example: `["1.1.1.1","1.1.1.0/24","1.1.2.25"]`